Thursday, June 18, 2026

 ©EF

 And here comes the future.
-Eberhard's high school students are ready to take the American education challenge.
+Eberhard's high school students are ready to take the American education challenge and become future FMG members.

 Bringe mich hoch (Take me up high)(©VAG)